 Here is an overlay with GDP — another comparison I like to watch closely.

 In theory the durable goods orders series should be one of the more important indicators of the economy's health.
-But its susceptibility to major revisions of the previous monthly data suggests caution in taking the data for any particular month too seriously.
+But its volatility and susceptibility to major revisions of the previous monthly data suggest caution in taking the data for any particular month too seriously.